PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

 the feature type we can use different methods to find the correspondences.

-For *point matching* (using the points' xyz-coordinates as features) different methods exist for organized and unorganized data.
+For *point matching* (using the points' xyz-coordinates as features) different methods exist for organized and unorganized data:

-- brute force matching;
+- brute force matching,
-- kd-tree nearest neighbor search (FLANN);
+- kd-tree nearest neighbor search (FLANN),
-- searching in the image space of organized data;
+- searching in the image space of organized data, and
-- searching in the index space of organized data;
+- searching in the index space of organized data.

-For *feature matching* (not using the points' coordinates, but certain features) only the following methods exist.
+For *feature matching* (not using the points' coordinates, but certain features) only the following methods exist:

-- brute force matching;
+- brute force matching and
-- kd-tree nearest neighbor search (FLANN);
+- kd-tree nearest neighbor search (FLANN).

 In addition to the search, two types of correspondence estimation are
 distinguished: